Nolan Hannu’s Mom Posts Heartbreaking Message To Tom Brady After Her Son’s Sudden Death

 “I need you to know that Nolan lived.
 We are all Patriots and will forever be your fans.”

-At the time of posting, Angela was unaware of the cause of his son’s death.
+At the time of posting, Angela was unaware of the cause of her son’s death.
 However, she has since found out that Nolan died as a result of heart arrhythmia.
 Previously, there had been rumors circulating that her son had died of suicide or a drug overdose.
 Angela addressed these unsubstantiated rumors in a follow-up post to her own Facebook account.

 “I would like to set those that are spreading suicide and drug overdose rumors straight!
 Nolan died from a heart arrhythmia.
 Please pass that along!”